 One of the biggest hurdles for couples is the stress that a new relationship brings.
-On the other hand, when you’re in a committed relationship for a long time, stress levels can be significantly reduced.
+When you’re in a committed relationship for a long time, stress levels can be significantly reduced.

-When couples are satisfied with their relationship, in turn, they are in a better position to provide support and care for each other.
+When couples are satisfied with their relationship, they are in a better position to provide support and care for each other.

 Did you know that being in a healthy, committed relationship can extend your lifespan?

 In a study published PLoS Medicine, Brigham Young University professors Julianne Holt-Lunstad and Timothy Smith found that having adequate social connections can increase our longevity by 50 percent.

 Let’s put it in perspective: Having little social interaction is harmful, but just how harmful?
 The study found that being isolated from others is:

 - Equivalent to alcoholism in severity